 TTB also seeks to promote voluntary compliance through clear and unambiguous regulations and guidance.
 TTB has an ongoing regulations modernization effort underway to ensure that its regulations and enforcement strategies keep up with changes in the industries that it regulates.
-In FY 2015, TTB made progress in updating its regulations to reflect current industry practices and achieve efficiencies for the industry and TTB.
+In FY 2016, TTB made progress in updating its regulations to implement statutory mandates, reflect current industry practices, and achieve efficiencies for the industry and TTB.